 If you start to examine how white space is used in magazines, book covers, wine labels, menus and advertisements, you’ll see that the generous use of white space often expresses elegance and sophistication.

 But there’s another reason for using a generous amount of white space.
 It gives the eyes a place to rest.
 It gives the brain an opportunity to perceive and process information.
-It slows things down.
+And white space has the tendency to slow things down.

 If you design so that every screen or slide has one main instructional point or activity, then you can use this approach with just one person or object on the screen.
 The generous use of white space almost forces the learner to focus on that one point because there are no visual distractions.
 Downside: watch that your minimalistic approach doesn’t get too repetitious or boring.
 So mix it up a little.